yazanelmasri/Django-Titans/README.md

 Balsamiq - was used to create site wireframes.

-*Am I Responsive - to check if the site is responsive on different screen sizes.

-*Pixabay and Unsplash - were used for all the images

 W3C Markup Validator - was used to validate HTML

 W3C CSS Validator - was used to validate CSS

-*Coolors - to make color palette
+Coolors - to make color palette

 ## Testing
 User Story Testing